 In New Zealand, the number one cause of death for both Maori and non-Maori New Zealanders is ischaemic heart disease.

 As a male, your chances of dying from a heart attack or heart disease are enormous.
-Yet so many men fail to take some simple steps to help improve their heart heath.
+Yet so many men fail to take some simple steps to help improve their heart health.
 So we’ve put together some easy tips for you to implement into your daily life.

 Just when you thought you'd sorted out your business insurance, someone asks if you've got small business liability insurance.
 Well, thanks so much for that, not!
 Who would have thought that besides insuring your stock and your business premises that there were further policies to consider?